 - Missing connections – Missing connections is also another common problem that you need to check out.

 Attempt to find the issues and fix them.
-There's no point for you to give up.
+There's no point in you to give up.

 (Test the speakers and see if the electrodes will produce any music)